Hours to Decimal Calculator

 Use it when you need a decimal-hour value that can be copied straight into payroll, invoicing, or spreadsheet workflows.

 Decimal hours are easier to add and total than HH:MM entries, which is why they are used in payroll and billing.
-This tool helps you avoid the common 60-versus-100 mistake and makes batch conversion faster than doing the arithmetic by hand.
+This calculator helps you avoid the common 60-versus-100 mistake and makes batch conversion faster than doing the arithmetic by hand.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter hours and minutes separately or use the time picker